-Enter another tool: I go to a terrific website, RVParkReviews and start reading the reviews of those campgrounds.
+At this point I go to a terrific website, RVParkReviews and start reading the reviews of the campgrounds in that area.
 Taking into account amenities, sightseeing opportunities, etc. I pick a campground and enter it, adding it as a destination to my Google map.

 I’m now ready to enter the campground information on a spreadsheet that has columns for campground name, location, general cost, distance traveled to get there, potential start date, and how many days I’d like to stay there.
 There’s also a column to enter reservation information once I’ve nailed it down.

-From here, I start the process again using Streets and Trips, making my campground the new center point for another “drivetime zone.”
-By repeating the process I build a series of maps with 10-15 stops each (this is with the classic Google Maps) or less than 10 stops (this is with the new Google Maps (yes, they went backwards, allowing fewer destinations).
+From here, I start the process again using my selected campground as the new start point.
+I measure out another trip of my preferred travel distance.
+By repeating the process I build a series of maps with 10 stops each (this is the Google Maps maximum at this time).